CheVeraId/domainauth-spec/draft-narea-domainauth.md

 3. **Verification Details:** Interfaces SHOULD provide access to detailed verification information, including the full certification path and validity periods.
 Advanced users SHOULD be able to view the complete verification process and results.
 4. **Error Handling:** Clear error messages SHOULD be displayed when verification fails, with appropriate guidance for users.
 Different error handling may be appropriate for different signature types, reflecting their distinct trust models.

+# Cryptographic Algorithms

+This section describes the cryptographic algorithms used in the DomainAuth protocol.
+It applies to the X.509 certificates and CMS SignedData structures, but not to the DNSSEC chain.

+## Digital Signature Algorithms

+### RSA-PSS

+DomainAuth uses RSA-PSS (Probabilistic Signature Scheme) as the digital signature algorithm with the following parameters:

+- RSA-PSS with modulus 2048 bits: Minimum acceptable security level.
+- RSA-PSS with modulus 3072 bits: Recommended for general use.
+- RSA-PSS with modulus 4096 bits: Recommended for high-security applications.

+For RSA-PSS signatures:

+- RSA-2048 MUST use SHA-256 for both key identification and signature operations.
+- RSA-3072 MUST use SHA-384 for both key identification and signature operations.
+- RSA-4096 MUST use SHA-512 for both key identification and signature operations.

+The minimum modulus size for RSA keys is 2048 bits.
+RSA key generation MUST follow industry best practices for prime generation and testing and MUST use a cryptographically secure random number generator.

+## Hash Functions

+DomainAuth uses the following hash functions:

+- SHA-256: Recommended for general use.
+- SHA-384: Recommended for higher security applications.
+- SHA-512: Recommended for highest security applications.

+All compliant implementations MUST support these algorithms.
+The choice of algorithm strength should be appropriate for the security requirements of the application.

+Future versions of the protocol MAY introduce additional algorithms, but this V1 specification intentionally limits the supported algorithms to those with well-established security properties and widespread implementation support.

+# Maximum Validity Period

+Digital signatures MUST NOT have a validity period greater than 7,776,000 seconds (90 days).
+This limit applies to DNSSEC RRSIG records, X.509 certificates, and CMS SignedData structures (including the signature metadata).

+Similarly, verifiers MUST NOT allow a validity period greater than this limit when verifying signatures over a time period.

 # Identity Model

 ## Organisations